KarenEP/Javaforbeginners/README.md

 ### Github
 Things I've learn to do in Github:
-- First of all, I've edited `README` and made a commits.
+- First of all, I've edited `README` and made commits.
 - Secondly, I've uploaded my java code.
 - Third, I've merged complementary java code.